linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 8-Markets, Meltdowns, and Arbitrage/Case Study of JP Morgan.md

 The trades involved a credit default swap index based on the default risk of major U.S. corporations but the issue seems to be more around the environment in which the transaction was executed, which CEO Dimon described as "flawed, complex, poorly reviewed, poorly executed, and poorly monitored".

 The CIO manages a large volume of risk, which exceeded the VaR in JPMorgan's investment bank in Q1 and Q2 2012.
-To compare, the CIOs average VaR was  \$69 million in Q4 2011 and\$ 67 million in Q1 2012 $^{8}$ , where the investment bank's VaR was \$57 million in Q4 2011 and \$63 million in Q1 2012.
+To compare, the CIOs average VaR was \$69 million in Q4 2011 and \$67 million in Q1 2012 $^{8}$, where the investment bank's VaR was \$57 million in Q4 2011 and \$63 million in Q1 2012.

-# Expansion of the SCP beyond control
+## Expansion of the SCP beyond control

 For most of 2011, the SCP was positioned "short credit", which means it would benefit in an environment where credit losses would occur, reflecting the views on the economy (economic recession, crisis in the Eurozone, cut in public spending etc.).
 While these trading positions protected JP Morgan against a deterioration in the credit environment, especially in the more risky segment (High Yield), they also attracted a capital charge and added to the Group's RWA.
 At the end of 2011, an improvement of economic conditions combined with a desire by the senior management to reduce RWA in response to the upcoming Basel 3 regulations, the SCP was asked to reduce its "short credit" orientation and rebalance its portfolio to a more "neutral" position.